Ion-ium/Llama2-api/README.md

 This repository contains Llama2 70b reverse engineered api

 # how to use?
-Using Llama2 reversed engineered api is very easy
+Using Llama2 reversed engineered api is very easy follow these steps!

 # 1st join our discord
 https://discord.gg/BsunT6jhT